SteadyGiant/nj-school-funding-scraper/README.md

 ## Requirements

 For `rdom` to work, you must have `phantomjs.exe` in the working directory.
 You can [download it here](http://phantomjs.org/).
 You only need to move the `phantomjs.exe` file into your working directory.
 I used v2.1.

+Alternatively, you can probably download PhantomJS using the [`wdman`](https://github.com/johndharrison/wdman) package.